Houston Real Estate Update: July 2015 – Market Bounces Back

 Broken out by housing segment, June sales performed as follows:

-HAR also breaks out the sales performance of existing single-family homes for the Houston market.
-In June 2014, existing home sales totaled 6,628.
-That is 6.1 percent ahead of the same month last year.
-The average sales price increased 6.5 percent year-over-year to $270,670 while the median sales price jumped 10.3 percent to $198,500.
+HAR also breaks out the sales figures for existing single-family homes.
+Existing home sales totaled 6,887 in June.
+That is a 5.1 percent increase over the same month last year.
+The average sales price rose 6.5 percent year-over-year to $286,441 while the median sales price gained 7.1 percent to $210,000.

 Lease Property Update

 Demand for single-family lease homes was on the rise in June to the tune of 4.6 percent.
 The average rent for such properties climbed 4.2 percent to $1,875.
 Townhouse/condominiums leases were up 5.1 percent in June with their average rent climbing 8.6 percent to $1,759.